 Heat Treatment of 1095 Steel

-- Annealing: Heating the steel to 750–800°C and slowly cooling it to reduce internal stresses and improve machinability.
+- Annealing: Heat to 750–800°C (1,382–1,472°F), then cool slowly to relieve stress and improve machinability.

-- Hardening: Heating to 800–850°C, followed by quenching in oil or water to achieve maximum hardness.
-Oil quenching is preferred to minimize cracking.
+- Hardening: Heat to 800–850°C (1,472–1,562°F) and quench in oil or water.
+Oil quenching is preferred to reduce cracking.

-- Tempering: Reheating to 150–400°C to reduce brittleness while maintaining hardness.
-The exact temperature depends on the desired balance of hardness and toughness.
+- Tempering: Reheat to 150–400°C (302–752°F) to reduce brittleness while maintaining strength.

-Fabrication of 1095 high carbon steel
+Fabrication and Machinability of 1095 Steel

 What Is 1095 Steel Used For?

-The Limitations of 1095 carbon steel
+Limitations of 1095 Carbon Steel

-Why Choose Precionn for 1095 Steel Projects?
+Why Choose Precionn for 1095 Steel Machining and Fabrication

 FAQ: Common Questions About 1095 Steel